 The airline discussion is a little more complicated.
 After all, the interior of a commercial aircraft is a noisy place, with sustained sound levels of anywhere between 60 and 70 decibels, or about twice as loud as the average library.
 In other words, you might have some difficulty hearing the person next to you and probably can’t eavesdrop on a conversation happening even one seat away.

-But the issue of quiet on planes captured the public’s attention at the end of last year when the Federal Communications Commission announced that it would consider new rules allowing cellphones to be used above 10,000 feet.
-Even though wireless devices are already cleared for voice communications on commercial aircraft in other countries, political forces quickly aligned against the FCC’s possible rule-loosening.
-Shuster’s bill was introduced in December.
+But the issue of quiet on planes gained public attention at the end of last year when the Federal Communications Commission announced that it would consider new rules allowing cellphones to be used above 10,000 feet.
+Even though other countries have already cleared wireless devices for voice communications on commercial aircraft, political forces quickly aligned against the FCC’s possible rule-loosening.
+Shuster introduced his bill in December.
 Transportation Secretary Anthony Foxx also issued a statement that his agency would “begin a process that will look at the possibility of banning these in-flight calls.”
 (Related: Hotel complaints that will make you want to check out.)

 Stopping cellphones appears to enjoy strong public support.
 A Quinnipiac University poll found that 59 percent of American voters favor a ban on cellphones on planes.
 Scores of readers have contacted me in recent weeks to voice their support for chat-free cabins.
 April Masini, an advice columnist and etiquette expert, says that in a world where escape from noise is often impossible, an airplane is one of the last places where we can count on that silence, such as it is.